Invalidthoughts/alx-system_engineering-devops/0x01-shell_permissions/README.md

-created a script that prints an empty file
+created a script that makes a file executable